 Offering discounts and attractively displaying products may not be enough to convince shoppers to purchase.
 Your potential customers need to feel comfortable purchasing from you.
 Reinforce your brand with social proof.
 You should back up your bold marketing claims using customer reviews, testimonials, ratings, user product reviews, user-generated content, important badges, etc.

 Social proof can be shown on the home page, product pages or search result pages.
 You can let your customers speak for you by displaying social proof on your website.
 More than 90% of consumers look at product reviews and customer testimonials before making an online purchase.
 Moreover, 72% of consumers say positive reviews have helped them trust a company before making a purchase.

 To implement social proof, you can use a wide range of elements that encourage them, such as:

 Positive reviews may help you remove any potential barriers to purchase.
-For example, the equestrian wear brand Maya Dolorez uses testimonials of happy customers to reinforce their image and eliminate shoppers’ concerns with social proof.
+For example, the equestrian wear brand Maya Delorez uses testimonials of happy customers to reinforce their image and eliminate shoppers’ concerns with social proof.